net-lisias-kspu/ContractConfigurator/Parameters.md

     }

 #### Sequence
-**_NEW!_** The Sequence parameter is one of two ways to define parameters that need to be completed in sequence.
+The Sequence parameter is one of two ways to define parameters that need to be completed in sequence.
 For this variant, use Sequence as a parent node for all nodes that must be completed in order.
 If any parameter completes out of order, this parameter will fail - causing the contract to fail.

     // In this example of the Sequence parameter, the player must orbit the Mun,
     // then orbit Minmus.
 If the player orbits Minmus first, the parameter fails.